How to Sort in Excel

 Sorting Data in Only One Column

-You can sort your data in a range of cells, which will not affect other content on the worksheet.
-First, select the range you want to sort.
+You can sort your data in one column, which will not affect adjacent columns on the worksheet.
+First, select the range/column (Item) you want to sort.

 Then, go to the ‘Data’ tab and click the sorting icon.
 Excel will show you a ‘Sort Warning’ message.
-Select the ‘Continue with the current selection’ option and click ‘OK’.
+In that, select the ‘Continue with the current selection’ option and click ‘OK’.

 Sorting Data by Date/Time